(till 4 June).

 The British Expeditionary Force (the BEF) and the French First Army were cornered by the advancing German armies at Dunkirk.

-(700 assorted vessels of which 71 will be lost) and their civilian crews
+700 assorted vessels of which 71 will be lost including six RN and three French destroyers,

 a triumphant feat for the British people.
 However, the Prime Minister, Winston Churchill,